 About this course

 What kinds of people, values, and relationships does Law assume?
 What is the Law's vision of the good life?
-Whose morailty counts?
+Whose morality counts?
 This course explores Law and legal doctrine not as a neutral instrument but as a moral architecture.

 We will begin with the foundation of Law, personhood, and responsibility, considering natural law, legal positivism, and the justification of state authority.
 We will proceed to examine the notions of autonomy, Justice, and moral disobedience, investigating whether it can be morally justified to break the law, and how the law can address human dignity, inclusion, and equality.
-The course concludes by looking at the connetcions between law and citizenship, evaluating whether law can be both morally grounded and democratically plural.
+The course concludes by looking at the connections between law and citizenship, evaluating whether law can be both morally grounded and democratically plural.

 Join this course for a wide-ranging introduction to the moral life of the law, equipping yourself with skills of critical analysis and nuanced evaluation of vital topics of our time.